bhawna123pal/Myntra/README.md

 Features:-

-    I have 3 years date of myntra sales i have put a filter on year where you can select a year that will show you the report that you have seleted.
+    I have 3 years data of myntra sales i have put a filter on year where you can select a year that will show you the report that you have seleted.

     Total monthly sales by categories and Total sales by state.